"A Simple Way to Break A Bad Habit": Lessons from Dr. Judson Brewer's TED Talk

 April 12 - 14, 2019

 We are creatures of habit.
-We often find ourselves repeating habits uncontrollably, whether constantly checking social media, binge eating, smoking, excessive drinking, worrying, or getting caught up in other self-defeating behaviors that disconnect us from ourselves and others.
-Why are...
+We often find ourselves repeating habits uncontrollably, whether constantly worrying, checking social media, stress eating, or getting caught up in other self-defeating behaviors that lead to burnout and disconnect us from ourselves and others.
+Why...